Strong interaction: Within hadrons

-The fundamental couplings of the strong interaction, from left to right: (a) gluon radiation, (b) gluon splitting and (c,d) gluon self-coupling.
+The fundamental couplings of the strong interaction: (a) gluon radiation, (b) gluon splitting and (c,d) gluon self-coupling.

 The word strong is used since the strong interaction is the "strongest" of the four fundamental forces.
 At a distance of 10^{−15} m, its strength is around 100 times that of the electromagnetic force, some 10^{6} times as great as that of the weak force, and about 10^{38} times that of gravitation.

 The strong force is described by quantum chromodynamics (QCD), a part of the Standard Model of particle physics.
 Mathematically, QCD is a non-abelian gauge theory based on a local (gauge) symmetry group called SU(3).

 The force carrier particle of the strong interaction is the gluon, a massless gauge boson.
 Gluons are thought to interact with quarks and other gluons by way of a type of charge called color charge.
 Color charge is analogous to electromagnetic charge, but it comes in three types (±red, ±green, and ±blue) rather than one, which results in different rules of behavior.
 These rules are described by quantum chromodynamics (QCD), the theory of quark–gluon interactions.

 Unlike the photon in electromagnetism, which is neutral, the gluon carries a color charge.
 Quarks and gluons are the only fundamental particles that carry non-vanishing color charge, and hence they participate in strong interactions only with each other.
 The strong force is the expression of the gluon interaction with other quark and gluon particles.

 All quarks and gluons in QCD interact with each other through the strong force.
 The strength of interaction is parameterized by the strong coupling constant.
 This strength is modified by the gauge color charge of the particle, a group-theoretical property.